WEST COAST METAL DETECTOR CLUB INC. PERTH WESTERN AUSTRA

-Club Activities
+Club Info

-The principal aim of the Club is to encourage metal detecting as a recreation, thus allowing any and all age groups to experience the enjoyment that can come from such activities.
+The principal aim of the Club is to encourage metal detecting as a recreation, allowing any and all age groups to experience the enjoyment that can come from such activities.

 Club membership is open to anyone with an interest in Club activities or wishing to develop their knowledge and expertise in metal detecting.
 Membership is not restricted to owners of metal detectors, or to owners of any particular brand.
 At this time, as Perth's only dedicated metal detector club, we welcome your interest.